oppia/oppia/CONTRIBUTING.md

 7. **Celebrate.** Congratulations, you have contributed to Oppia!

-## Instructions for contributors working on a large feature that involves more than one person
+## Instructions for multiple contributors working on a large feature

-Please arrange with the maintainers to create a new branch (that's not "develop") for this feature.
-The rest of the review process is as above, except that you'll be pushing commits to the new branch instead of "develop".
-Once that branch is clean and ready to ship, it can be merged into "develop".
+Please arrange with the maintainers to create a new branch (not `develop`) for this feature.
+The rest of the review process is as above, except that you'll be pushing commits to the new branch instead of `develop`.
+Once that branch is clean and ready to ship, it can be merged into `develop`.

 (This is experimental.
 The main concern here is that the process hinges on the maintainers responding quickly to pull requests.
-If that ends up being an issue, we should look into other solutions, such as: (i) adding additional teams with write access, (ii) writing a special pre-commit hook, or (iii) having one of the collaborators on that feature 'own' the repo with the feature branch.)
+If that ends up being a bottleneck, we should look into other solutions, such as: (i) adding additional teams with write access, (ii) writing a special pre-commit hook, or (iii) having one of the collaborators on that feature 'own' the repo with the feature branch.)

-## Git command reference
+## Reference: Git commands

 This section outlines some basic git commands for developers new to Git.

-1. After making a local clone of Oppia, you can make code changes in your local directory, under oppia/ .
-These changes will be tracked by Git.
+1. After making a local clone of Oppia, you can change code in your local `oppia/` directory.
+Git will track these changes.
 At any time, you can check what git thinks has been changed using:

   ```
      $ git status
   ```

-  Note that new files will need to be explicitly 'git add'ed.

   You can also view diffs of your changes by typing: